Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Channel Estimation for NLoS Scenarios

 \subsection{BT Decomposition}

 The BTD can be accomplished by solving the following optimization problem

-Here, the number of users and the number of paths associated with each user are assumed known \emph{a priori}.
-The above problem can be efficiently solved by the non-linear least squares (NLS) algorithm implemented in Tensorlab \cite{vervliet2016tensorlab}, which jointly updates all factor matrices in an iterative manner by exploiting the Jacobian structure of the tensor model, typically using a Gauss-Newton \cite{paatero1999gn} or Levenberg-Marquardt (LM) strategy \cite{nion2006levenberg}.
-To be concrete, the problem (\ref{p_btd1}) can be re-written as
+The above problem can be efficiently solved by the non-linear least squares (NLS) algorithm implemented in Tensorlab \cite{vervliet2016tensorlab}, which jointly updates all factor matrices in an iterative manner by exploiting the Jacobian structure of the tensor model, typically using a Gauss-Newton (GN) \cite{paatero1999gn} or Levenberg-Marquardt (LM) strategy \cite{nion2006levenberg}. {Compared with the ALS algorithm, which updates one factor matrix at one time while fixing the others, the NLS algorithm takes into account the strong coupling among the factor matrices in the BTD model and is less prone to suboptimal convergence \cite{de2008decompositions3,de2008decompositions}.} To be concrete, the problem (\ref{p_btd1}) can be re-written as

 where $\boldsymbol{m}$ denotes the variable vector that contains the elements of all $K$ block-terms $\{\hat{\boldsymbol{G}}_k,\hat{\boldsymbol{A}}_k, \hat{\boldsymbol{s}}_k\}$ and $\boldsymbol{\mu}(\boldsymbol{m})$ denotes the vector of residuals, which is given by